kanekiusesarch/kanekiusesarch/README.md

 - 👋 Hi, I’m @kanekiusesarch
-- 👀 I’m interested in hacking anonymouse anime linux homebrew
+- 👀 I’m interested in hacking cybersecurty anime linux homebrew of consoles
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on linux projects
 - 📫 How to reach me .